Consolidate Debt & Credit

 Define Your Goals

-Matching Financial Goals to Debt Consolidation Solutions
+Matching Financial Goals with the Right Debt Consolidation Solution

 There are different ways to consolidate your debt.
 The most common one is a debt consolidation loan.
-However, that solution is only going to work if you have strong enough credit to qualify for low interest rates.
+However, that solution is only going to work if you have strong enough credit to qualify for low-interest rates.

 Here are examples of four ways to consolidate your debt and how they mesh with different financial goals.

 Do-It-Yourself / Optimize Payments: If you have extra money coming in each month, good savings, and decent interest rates, then you can add extra money each month to your monthly payments.
-While this tactic doesn't really consolidate your debt, or bills, it is an effective way of paying off your debt in a fast and orderly manner.
+While this tactic doesn't consolidate your debt or bills, it is an effective way of paying off your debt in a fast and orderly manner.
 Use either the avalanche method (pay off the highest interest rates first) or the snowball method (pay off the lowest balances first).
-With this method you can get out of debt quicker, protect and build your credit, and reduce your overall financial costs.
+With this method, you can get out of debt quicker, protect and build your credit, and reduce your overall financial costs.

 Cash-Out Mortgage or Home Equity Loan (HEL): If you have extra equity in your home and you want to reduce your monthly payments, then you can consolidate your debt by taking a cash-out refinance, or a Home Equity Loan.
 Your best choice will depend on whether the new interest rate will save sufficient money to warrant doing a full cash-out mortgage refinance.
 If not, you can consolidate your debt by taking out a HEL.
 Using home equity to consolidate debt can protect your credit, improve your cash flow, and reduce your debt stress.
 However, since the payback period on home loans will lengthen the time of your loan, you will not get out of debt so quickly, and it won't be at the lowest cost.